bilwa496/bilwa.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd like to know more about me
+subtitle: A simple & humble soul seeking the bliss of Knowledge & Serendipity!!!
 ---

 My name is Bilwasiva Basu Mallick.
-Master's of Engineering in Computer Science & BE in EEE.
-I have the following qualities:
+I have done my Master's in Computer Science & Bachelor's in EEE.
+These following qualities define me:

-- I am a smple soul and humble human.
-- I'm always here to help you.
+- Master's in Computer Science Engineering.
+- AI-ML-DL & Data Science Enthusiast.
+- Competitive Coder & Tech Geek.
+- Interest in Computer Vision & Quantum Computing.
+- Experience in Open Source Development.
 - I'm passionate about creative writing.
+- I Love Algorithms, Maths, Problem Solving & Cricket.
+- Truth Seeker + Quizzer + Knowledge Aficionado + Photorapher + Detail Oriented.
+- Favourite Pastime- Spending time with Parents & talking with them about everything under the sun.
+- And lastly, a grand welcome to my page: I'm always here to help you.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Have a look at my portfolio and blogs/ Feel free to navigate through my technological & creative musings [my blog](https://bilwasiva.wordpress.com/) and it will quench **all** your curiosities.